Tsirelson's bound and supersymmetric entangled states: Acknowledgment

-\acknowledgements We are grateful to the The Royal Society for an International Exchanges travel grant and to Samson Abramsky, Duminda Dahanayake, P\'eter L\'evay, Markus M\"uller and William Rubens for illuminating discussions and help with Mathematica.
+We are grateful to the The Royal Society for an International Exchanges travel grant and to Samson Abramsky, Duminda Dahanayake, P\'eter L\'evay, Markus M\"uller and William Rubens for illuminating discussions and help with Mathematica.
 KB acknowledges support from the Office of Naval Research (grant No. N000140811249).
 KB and MJD are grateful for hospitality at the Aspen Center for Physics and the Centre for Quantum Technology at the University of KwaZulu-Natal during NITheP Workshop (Relativistic Quantum Information) where part of this work was done.
 The work of LB is supported by an Imperial College Junior Research Fellowship and in part by ERC advanced grant no. 226455, Supersymmetry, Quantum Gravity and Gauge Fields (SUPERFIELDS).
+The work of MJD is supported by the STFC under rolling grant ST/G000743/1.